FusionAuth/fusionauth-site/site/_posts/2020-10-05-using-generic-connector.md

 You would then let the "The ATM" application run for a while.
 Users will be migrated over and registered with the application.
 Make sure that any users registering, should you allow that, register with FusionAuth and not the legacy application.

-Compare the numbers of users in FusionAuth to the number of users in your legacy data store by navigating to "Users" and searching for users registered for your application (if you are using the Elasticsearch search engine).
+Compare the numbers of users in FusionAuth to the number of users in your legacy data store by navigating to "Users" and searching for users registered for your application (if you are using the Elasticsearch search engine) with a `user.data.migratedFromTheAtmDatastore` value of `true`.
 Comparing this with the active user count in the legacy datastore will give the progress of the migration.

+You will start to see users registered to your application, with the correct user data:

+pic tbd

+new-user-added-registration.png
+new-user-added-user-data.png

 After it has run for a while and has migrated the majority of your users, you can make a decision about what to do with the other users.
 If you've run the phased migration for six months or a year, it may be that the users who haven't signed in have abandoned your application.